 Section 8.
 In the event the President becomes unable to serve, he or she shall be succeeded by the President-elect.
 A vacancy occurring in any other position shall be filled by the Board, with the exception of Chapter Representatives.
 Vacancies shall be filled for the unexpired term of the person being replaced.

 Section 1.
 Nominations for elected officers shall be made by the Nominating Committee.
 Nominations may also be made by any member of the Society eligible to vote.
 Nominations are to be made at the time specified in section 4 of this article.

 Section 2.
 The Nominating Committee shall have as its chairman the Vice-president, who shall select two other members of the Society and submit their names to the President for appointment to serve on the committee.

 Section 3.
 Each year after canvassing the chapters for suggested nominees, the Nominating Committee shall confirm one or more nominations for each office except the offices of President and Immediate Past-president.

 Section 4.
-The Nominating Committee shall report the names of the nominees to the Board at the fourth quarter Board meeting, and additional nominations by the Board or by petition or by any member eligible to vote may also be made at this time.
+The Nominating Committee shall report the names of the nominees to the Board at the last quarterly Board meeting prior to the annual General Membership Meeting, and additional nominations by the Board or by petition or by any member eligible to vote may also be made at this time.
 Additional nominations may include members of the Nominating Committee.
-The ballot will be prepared and given to the Executive Director or Secretary, who will transmit the same to the voting members 35 days before the annual General Membership Meeting.
+The ballot will be prepared and given to the Executive Director or Secretary, who will submit the same to the voting members at least four weeks before the annual General Membership Meeting.